DON'T TAKE ON YOUR LEGAL SITUATION ALONE PUT OUR EXPERIENCE ON YOUR SIDE

 DUI

-DUI, or Driving Under the Influence, is committed when a person is in actual physical control of a vehicle while he or she is under the influence of liquor, drugs or vapor-releasing, toxic substances, which causes him or her to be impaired to the slightest degree.
-In Arizona, DUI charges apply when a person’s blood alcohol content is measured at 0.08 or higher.
+In Arizona, DUI charges, including first-time offenses, apply when a person’s blood alcohol content is measured at 0.08 or higher.
 Extreme DUI charges apply when blood alcohol content is 0.15 or higher.
 Aggravated DUI charges apply in cases such as a third DUI violation, driving when one’s license is suspended or driving with a person under the age of 15 in the vehicle.

 FAMILY CRIMES